Skip to main content

 The second of May 20222022-05-02

-• A date is incomplete, for example: “4:39 am” (time values will only be normalized if extracted together with their dates).
+• The date is incomplete — for example, 4:39 am (time values are only normalized when extracted together with a date).

 Extracted dataNormalized data